RSEToolkit/RSEToolkit.github.io/docs/_pages/roles/new-rse.md

 ## Research Resources

-Details of research resources for RSEs.

 A guide introducing RSE to newcomers to the field

-What is an RSE?
+ - What is an RSE?
+ - Where are RSEs based? (central teams, embedded in research groups, etc.)
+ - Where to look for RSE jobs
+ - Pointers to information on core skills, best practices, etc.
+ - ...

+ {% include can-you-help.html %}